Shivam-Dubey18/MovieApp/README.md

 ## Features ✨

-**Search Movies**: Find movies by title using the OMDB API.
+-**Search Movies**: Find movies by title using the OMDB API.
-**View Details**: See the poster for each movie.
+-**View Details**: See the poster for each movie.
-**Manage Favorites**: Add or remove movies from your favorites list.
+-**Manage Favorites**: Add or remove movies from your favorites list.
-**Responsive Design**: Optimized for different screen sizes using Bootstrap.
+-**Responsive Design**: Optimized for different screen sizes using Bootstrap.
-**Netflix Style Scroll**: A "Netflix style" horizontal scroll effect to navigate through movies easily.
+-**Netflix Style Scroll**: A "Netflix style" horizontal scroll effect to navigate through movies easily.
-**Local Storage for Favorites**: Save our favorites to local storage so they appear when the app refreshes.
+-**Local Storage for Favorites**: Save our favorites to local storage so they appear when the app refreshes.

 ## Demo 🎥